Academic Integrity Policy

 or expulsion, or loss of a scholarship because the conditions of the scholarship specify

-certain ethical conduct, he/she shall be permitted to meet with the Board and present
+certain ethical conduct, they shall be permitted to meet with the Board and present

 witnesses and evidence, if the student desires.
 If a student is not facing possible

 suspension, expulsion or loss of a scholarship, and the student requests a meeting,